 The study of philosophy and theology is a formative experience: You will learn how to think about the world and your place in it in an entirely different way, and in the process, you will be shaped intellectually and spiritually.

 The integration of Christian faith and academic discipline is essential to the Religion and Philosophy major at SBU.
 Studying theology and philosophy from a Christian perspective involves exploring the meaning of the faith using all the academic resources available; so the integration of faith and scholarship that is at the heart of SBU is a defining characteristic of the Religion and Philosophy major.
-By studying with faculty who received their degrees from prestigious universities and seminaries, and who are themselves published authors, you will receive superior academic training in both philosophy and theology from a Christian perspective and with the basis of a Biblical worldview.
+By studying with faculty who received their degrees from prestigious universities and seminaries, and who are themselves published authors, you will receive superior academic training in both philosophy and theology from the perspective of a biblical, Christian worldview.

 Religion and Philosophy graduates are prepared to pursue a variety of careers including:

 Most Religion and Philosophy graduates go on to pursue further education at various graduate schools and seminaries.
 Recent graduates have pursued advanced degrees at the following institutions:

 SBU's theology department prepared me wonderfully for seminary and made me a life-long learner.
 I remain forever grateful to my professors, their expressly Christian faith, and their willingness to invest in a student like myself.

 Theta Alpha Kappa is the national honor society for religious studies and theology.
 Students from all majors who meet certain criteria are invited to join the SBU chapter.
 The local chapter sponsors on-campus events and activities that highlight the integration of faith and scholarship that is characteristic of SBU.

 Join SBU's Apologetics Club, a regular gathering of students that explores and discusses the intellectual foundations of the Christian faith, including arguments and reasons for belief, polemical analysis of opposing worldviews, and answers to critics.